...

 Public Relations

-From anonymity to leadership: How to conquer your Industry with a strategic public relations plan
+From anonymity to leadership: How to conquer your industry with a strategic public relations plan

 Team members discussing and pointing at documents and a tablet during a strategic planning session.